-11. Voice of the Child - (Children's Wishes):
+12. Voice of the child - (children's wishes)

 Children's wishes and feelings are considered if appropriate when determining what action to take and what services to provide to protect individual children through ensuring there are systems in place for children to express their views and give feedback.
-Staff members do not promise confidentiality and always act in the best interests of the child.
+Staff members do not promise confidentiality for any safeguarding concern and always act in the best interests of the child.

-12. Record Keeping:
+13.Record Keeping

-At Ashmore Park and Phoenix Nursery Schools Federation all records of concern and safeguarding/child protection files are stored separately from the children's school file and are stored in a secure location.
+At Ashmore Park and Phoenix Nursery Schools Federation all records of concerns and safeguarding/child protection files are stored separately from the child's school file.

-If a child moves school, we will transfer the files, wherever possible, this will be done in person if not the file will be transferred securely and separately from the child's main file within 5 days.
+If a child moves school, we will transfer the files either in person or the file will be transferred securely via electronic systems and separately from the child's main file within 5 days.
 We will obtain a receipt from the receiving school.
-If our school is the last known school the child attended, records will be retained until the child's 25th birthday.
+If our school is the last known school the child attends, records will be retained until the child's 25th birthday.

-If a child arrives at our school with a child protection file, we will ensure key staff such as designated safeguarding leads, designated teacher and SENCOs are aware as required.
+If a child arrives at one of our schools with a child protection file, we will ensure key staff such as designated safeguarding leads, designated teacher and SENCOs are aware as required.

-In addition to the child's protection file, our designated safeguarding lead will also consider if it would be appropriate to share any information with the new school in advance of a child leaving.
+In addition to the child protection file, our designated safeguarding lead will also consider if it would be appropriate to share any information with the new school in advance of a child leaving.
 For example, information that would allow the new school to continue supporting victims of abuse and have that support in place for when the child arrives.